Orbital and electronic entanglement in quantum teleportation schemes: Introduction

 In contrast to the single definition of entanglement between distinguishable particles, there are two complementary forms of entanglement for electrons; mode entanglement\cite{zanardi_fermionic_latt,wiseman_prl_2003,barnum_prl_2004_subsystem_ind,banuls_mode_ent_2007,Marzolino_Ann_2010, friis_mode_ent,balach_prl_2013_unif,dasenbrook2016single,Amico_review_2008,marzolino_teleportation} and particle entanglement\cite{Amico_review_2008,schliemann_slater_2001,eckert_slater_rank,Li_PRA_2001_ent,Ghirardi2002_long,Ghirardi_PRA_2004,Ghirardi2005}.
 The first form is based on a bipartition of the orbitals in the system, much like the bipartition used for distinguishable states, and quantifies the quantum correlations between the two sets of orbitals.
 It can be seen as a resource for sending quantum information between the orbital partitions.
 The definition of particle entanglement focuses instead directly on the quantum correlations between the electrons, {i.e.} how far the state of the system is from a statistical mixture of Fock states (single Slater determinants).
 As detailed in Section \ref{sec:intro_entanglement}, particle entanglement arises exclusively from particle interactions, including the interaction with a detector, while mode entanglement is formed from both non-local interactions and the non-local one-particle potentials in the Hamiltonian.

-A pair of electrons that is maximally particle entangled takes the form of a Bell state.
-It is therefore also maximally mode entangled, irrespectably of the chosen bipartition of the orbitals.
-The two forms of entanglement are hence complementary, with their usefulness depending on the problem or application at hand.
-The definition of mode entanglement can be supplemented with system dependent super-selection rules \cite{ariano2014fermionic,banuls_mode_ent_2007,friis_mode_ent,marzolino_teleportation} to reflect this dependence and impose e.g. parity and particle number conservation.
-We will nevertheless adhere the standard definition of mode entanglement, put forward in Ref.~\onlinecite{zanardi_fermionic_latt}, to keep a clear distinction between mode and particle entanglement.
+The definition of mode entanglement can be supplemented with system and quantum protocol dependent superselection rules \cite{wiseman_prl_2003,ariano2014fermionic,banuls_mode_ent_2007,friis_mode_ent,marzolino_teleportation}.
+In the context of a quantum teleportation protocol, which transfers the state of an electron in a local orbital partition to an electron in a remote orbital partition, it is natural to impose that only operations that conserve the local particle number (N-SSR) are allowed.
+In the following we will therefore analyze both the standard definition of mode entanglement, put forward in Ref.~\onlinecite{zanardi_fermionic_latt}, and the N-SSR restricted mode entanglement of Wiseman and Vaccaro in Ref.~\onlinecite{wiseman_prl_2003}.

 After an in depth introduction of mode and particle entanglement in Sec.~\ref{sec:intro_entanglement} and a discussion of the processes that generate mode and particle entanglement in materials in Sec.~\ref{sec:materials}, we present and analyze three examples of quantum teleportation of electrons in Sec.~\ref{sec:examples}.
 We find, in agreement with the developed theory, that mode and particle entanglement represent distinct resources for possible quantum information processes with identical particles.
-Our work provides a new perspective to the investigation of electronic entanglement and teleportation schemes (for related work see Refs.~\onlinecite{marzolino_teleportation, beenakker_fermi_sea, sauret_spin_tele, Gigena2017, Friis_teleportation_2020, Olofsson_tele_2020}), giving concrete solid-state examples and highlighting the importance of particle entanglement.
+Our work provides a new perspective to the investigation of electronic entanglement and teleportation schemes (for related work see Refs.~\onlinecite{marzolino_teleportation, beenakker_fermi_sea, sauret_spin_tele, Gigena2017, Friis_teleportation_2020, Olofsson_tele_2020}), giving concrete solid-state examples and highlighting the connection between particle entanglement and N-SSR restricted mode entanglement.